-The Gross Domestic Product (GDP) in Albania expanded 0.70 percent in the first quarter of 2025 over the previous quarter.
+The Gross Domestic Product in Albania expanded 1.09 percent in the third quarter of 2025 over the previous quarter.
+It is the biggest growth rate in four quarters.
 GDP Growth Rate in Albania averaged 0.90 percent from 2005 until 2025, reaching an all time high of 11.70 percent in the third quarter of 2020 and a record low of -8.70 percent in the second quarter of 2020. source: Instituti i Statistikave (INSTAT)

-GDP Growth Rate in Albania is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Albania GDP Growth Rate is projected to trend around 0.80 percent in 2026 and 1.00 percent in 2027, according to our econometric models.
+GDP Growth Rate in Albania is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Albania GDP Growth Rate is projected to trend around 1.00 percent in 2027 and 0.90 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast